Q. What degree of English proficiency should I have?

 Q. Can a graduate student participate in this Institute?

-A. No. Study of the U.S. Institutes for Student Leaders are designed exclusively for undergraduate students with at least one remaining semester of study.
+A. No. Study of the U.S. Institutes for Student Leaders are designed exclusively for undergraduate students with at least one remaining year of study.

 Q. Can I miss one part or component of the Institute?